 The CBR service category guarantees end-to-end bandwidth through the network.
-Certain data sources, such as voice circuits and constrained Cell Delay Variation (CDV), require this guarantee.
-CDV is a measure of the burstiness of traffic.
+Certain data sources, such as voice circuits, require this guarantee, as well as constrained Cell Delay Variation (CDV).
+CDV is a measure of the "burstiness" of traffic.
 The ATM network supplies a minimum CDV for CBR channels by reserving cell transmission opportunities for the connections.

-The CN8236 generates CBR traffic by assigning specific slots in the Schedule table to a CBR VCC.
-This connection always sends a single cell during its assigned slots.
+The RS8234 generates CBR traffic by assigning specific slots in the Schedule Table to a CBR VCC.
+This connection will always send a single cell during its assigned slots.
 The system clock serves as a time reference for CBR cell generation.
-The systems designer programs the duration of schedule slots in clock cycles in the SLOT_PER (slot period) field of the SCH_SIZE register.
+The systems designer programs the duration of schedule slots in system clocks in the SLOT\PER (slot period) field of the SCH\SIZE register.

-6.2.3.1 CBR Rate Maximum Rate
+6.2.3.1 CBR Rate Selection

+Maximum Rate